 Introduction: Goodbye to Sweet Romance

-For those of you wandering if you and your honey are headed toward impending doom (or if you’re the type that's stalking someone and trying to predict when they’re about to break) then you’re at the right place!
+For those of you wondering if you and your honey are headed toward impending doom (or if you’re the type that stalks a couple online and tries to predict when they’re going to break up) then you’re at the right place!
 After analyzing data and comparing relationships, I can tell you which days are more likely to end with broken hearts and sitting alone on a couch with a tub of ice cream.

 The First 3 Months of Your New Adventure

-And if you're lucky to make it pass 3 months, the next goal is 6 months.
+If you’re lucky to make it past three months, the next goal is six months.
 A lot of relationships do not pan out this long.
-If you make it this long -- you'll probably be dating for a couple of years, and if you're not engaged by a certain point... then expect the battle axe.
-If these first few months have not been shiny and happy and adorable, your odds are against you.
-Put in as much shoe polish as you can -- and try to live up to that mark for the remainder of your relationship.
-People are getting smart about people creating illusions at the beginning of relationships, so if you're not going to keep up the momentum, a smart person is likely to cut you from their life.
-Apathetic, not-going-anywhere relationships are unnecessary for many.
+If you make it this long — you’ll probably be dating for a couple of years, and if you’re not engaged by a certain point… then expect the battle-ax to fall.

-It’s easier to break in spring when people are more in the swing of their goals like toning up their body or doing yard work.
-If you’ve honestly had a boring relationship -- this is probably a good time to say your goodbyes.
+It’s easier to break in spring when people are more in the swing of their goals — like toning up their body or doing yard work.
+If you’ve honestly had a boring relationship — this is probably a good time to say goodbye.

 Yes, Valentine’s Day